Hidden Conformal Symmetry in AdS$_2\times$S$^2$ Beyond Tree Level: Conclusion

 \section{Conclusion}

 The study of quantum gravity in curved background is both technically and conceptually very challenging, but great progress has been made in AdS background because in this case there is a dual description in terms of a conformal field theory in the boundary whose correlation functions are strongly constrained by conformal and crossing symmetry.
 In recent years a new symmetry principle has emerged for certain AdS$\times$S backgrounds known as hidden conformal symmetry.
-In this paper, we explored the implications of this symmetry for 4-point correlators in AdS$_2\times$S$^2$ at the quantum level.
+In this paper, we explored the implications of this symmetry for 4-point correlators of $\mathcal{N}=2$ hypermultiplets arising from dimensional reduction of $\mathcal{N}=8$ supergravity on AdS$_2\times$S$^2$ at the quantum level.

 This paper has two main results: first, we found that the weight-2 transcendental sector at one loop can be organised into a 4d master correlator, which precisely coincides with the $y_i=0$ component of the one-loop bubble diagram of a massless $\phi^4$ theory in AdS$_2\times$S$^2$, upon acting with a Casimir in each orientation of the bubble.
-Moreover, we conjectured a scalar effective field theory in AdS$_2\times$S$^2$ which gives rise to the aforementioned Casimir via a two-derivative interaction in the bulk, and should produce all 4-point correlators to all loops.
+Moreover, we conjectured a scalar effective field theory in AdS$_2\times$S$^2$ which gives rise to the aforementioned Casimir via a two-derivative interaction in the bulk, and should produce all 4-point correlators to all loops in the two-derivative sector.
+It would be interesting to include higher derivative interactions to the effective action in \eqref{llbarction}, which would arise from the low energy expansion of a generic UV completion and work out their implications for loop-level correlators.